niolabs/docs/docs/running-nio/README.md

 # Run nio

-nio facilitates the creation of distributed computing solutions across an almost unlimited array of platforms and devices.
-As such, there are lots of ways for you to run nio.
+The nio Platform facilitates the creation of distributed computing solutions across an almost unlimited array of platforms and devices.
+As such, there are lots of ways to use it.
 We've outlined some of the most common implementations below.

 ---
 **Run nio**